silkimen/cordova-plugin-advanced-http/README.md

 * `params`: query params to be appended to the URL (only applicable on `get`, `head`, `delete`, `upload` or `download` methods)
 * `serializer`: data serializer to be used (only applicable on `post`, `put` or `patch` methods), defaults to global serializer value, see [setDataSerializer](#setDataSerializer) for supported values
 * `responseType`: expected response type, defaults to `text`, needs to be one of the following values:
-  * `text`: data is returned as decoded string, use this for all kinds of string responses (e.g. JSON, XML, HTML, plain text, etc.)
+  * `text`: data is returned as decoded string, use this for all kinds of string responses (e.g. XML, HTML, plain text, etc.)
+  * `json` data is treated as JSON and returned as parsed object
   * `arraybuffer`: data is returned as [ArrayBuffer instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)
   * `blob`: data is returned as [Blob instance](https://developer.mozilla.org/en-US/docs/Web/API/Blob)
 * `timeout`: timeout value for the request in seconds, defaults to global timeout value